 - Obesity 3 is greater than or equal to 40

 This is a comparison between the circumference of the waist and the hip.
 The ratio is used to show the body’s distribution of weight and even potentially where body fat is.

 Waist Circumference Alone

-Determining body fat percentage with the use of skinfolds is a really accurate way to measure.
+Determining body fat percentage using skinfolds is a really accurate way to measure.
 We use skin calipers to measure these.

 The skinfold sites are:

 - Abdominal: This is a vertical fold that is located on the right side of our umbilicus.

 - Biceps: This vertical fold is on the posterior midline of the upper arm, halfway between the olecranon and acromion processes, and we take it with our arms held freely to the sides of the body.

 - Chest or Pectoral: This is a diagonal fold that is halfway between the anterior axillary line and the nipple when taking it on men, but one third the distance of the anterior axillary line and the nipple for when we take it on women.

 - Medial Calf: This is another vertical fold that we take at the calf’s largest circumference on the medial border’s midline.